-The ferry is a great option for the cost conscious but to get REALLY up close and personal there is only one other option…Apart from swimming there, which I don’t advise, and is almost certainly illegal.
+A ferry is a great option for the cost-conscious but to get REALLY up close and personal there is only one other option…Apart from swimming there, which we don’t advise, and is almost certainly illegal.

 Option 3 – Statue Cruise